 If you were or have been a controlling parent, the best thing to do for your child is to seek professional help for yourself.

-When looking for therapeutic help, look for one who is proficient in relational therapy15 and in dealing with controlling parents issues.
+When looking for therapeutic help, look for one who is proficient in relational therapy21 and in dealing with controlling parent issues.

 - 1.Dreher D, Feldman D, Numan R. Controlling Parents Survey.
 College Student Affairs Journal.
 2014;32(1):97-111.

 - 2.Twenge JM, Zhang L, Im C. It’s Beyond My Control: A Cross-Temporal Meta-Analysis of Increasing Externality in Locus of Control, 1960-2002.
 Pers Soc Psychol Rev. Published online August 2004:308-319. doi:10.1207/s15327957pspr0803_5